wxs/cherylhsu.ca/content/pages/pointy-poetics-a-house-of-emergent-terms.md

 title: "Pointy Poetics: A House of Emergent Terms "
 date: 2021-02-18T15:17:03.359Z
 ---
-> **“I should say: the house shelters day-dreaming, the house protects the dreamer, the house allows one to dream in peace.”― Gaston Bachelard , The Poetics of Space**
+> **“I should say: the house shelters day-dreaming, the house protects the dreamer, the house allows one to dream in peace.”**\
+> \
+> ― Gaston Bachelard , The Poetics of Space

 Given that writing has been a process of unfolding in this Self-Directed Masters, the words and images that I use are often surprising and expected encounters.
 I’m noticing emergent patterns in how I return to specific ideas --  gossamer threads weaving into a spiders’ webs that are beginning to catch and cradle meaning.
 Here, my desire is to begin to spin some of these threads into a bridge, so that we might meet in the middle and play.